|

 Market Analysis

-• Target Market: Young professionals, college students, and health-conscious individuals in urban areas.
+• Target Market: Urban young professionals, college students, and health-conscious individuals.

 • Competitor Analysis: Key competitors include other local food trucks and fast-casual restaurants.
 Strengths include unique menu items and a solid social media presence; weaknesses include limited operational hours.